12 April 2017

 Preliminary or 'interim' injunctive relief is discussed in our article on 'Initiating proceedings'.

-In the usual course, where such relief is requested by the patentee, injunctive relief is granted following a first instance finding that at least one valid claim of a patent has been infringed.
+In the usual course, where injunctive relief is requested by the patentee, it is granted following a first instance finding that at least one valid claim of a patent has been infringed.
 The usual form is prohibitory and in general terms i.e. not to infringe the patent, for its remaining life.

 However, the grant of injunctive relief is within the discretion of the court and outcomes may differ from the norm.